-X Yes, the Sub-Fund does consider PAIs on Sustainability Factors.
+Yes, the Sub-Fund does consider PAIs on Sustainability Factors.
 For the Sustainable Investments, PAIs are taken into account as part of the DNSH test as described in the Sustainable Investment Framework.
 Furthermore, the Sub-Fund incorporates PAI Indicators as part of the documented investment process of the Sub-Fund.
-The PAIs themselves are embedded within the Management Company's investment process, via the restrictions criteria and Active Ownership, as well as via the Management Company's policy documents.
+The PAIs themselves are embedded within the Management Company's investment process, via the restrictions criteria and Stewardship.